devangmehta123/pycon-uk-2019/README.md

   dev server as above.
 Pycharm professional has a very useful feature for using remote interpreter inside vagrant VM (and more recently, inside docker containers).
 We will go through remote interpreter setup and debugger configuration during workshop.
-* We can play around with the django shell like this, 'python3 manage.py shell' where you the whole django environment is available to you in a shell.
+* We can play around with the django shell like this, 'python3 manage.py shell' where the full django environment is available to you in a shell.
 That's very powerful, anything you can do in a web view, you can do here to see how it behaves.